Free The Youth: Location

-This organization is located in a small industrial estate in Abelenkpe, a residential neighborhood in Accra the capital city of Ghana.
+This organization is located in the heart of Accra the capital city of Ghana.
 Their office also serves as a workshop, studio space and a general hangout for the team of fashion entrepreneurs at Free The Youth.
 Although now based in Accra, the label was formed in Tema, which is the harbor city closer to Ghana's capital that is known for its vibrant underground music scene, especially with the rapidly growing music community of the city of Tema.

 The Brand

 The first collection produced by Free The Youth was in the fourth quarter of 2015.
 This included sweatshirts and t-shirts showcasing a titled brand across the chest with inscription "this pain is printed on cotton".
 This brand was showcased at Accra Fashion week 2017 creating a buzz and high demand for the products.
-The brand became more sought-after by local Ghanaian artists like B4bonah and Amaarae, which gave Free The Youth a positive response and encouraged them to create more products.
+The brand became more sought after by local Ghanaian artists like B4bonah and Amaarae, which gave Free The Youth a positive response and encouraged them to create more products.
 Ghetto University of Tema became site where the second collection from Free The Youth was shown in the fourth quarter of 2016.
 It had not been officially released, but it was seen worn by many popular artists in Ghana including BET award nominee for Best International Artist, Kwesi Arthur.